 The major focus of these programs is advanced engineering fundamentals and research leading to a thesis.
 Recipients of the Master of Science (MS) degree are broadly qualified for employment in industry or continued studies towards the Doctor of Philosophy degree.
 MS degrees are available in Aerospace Engineering, Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer & Systems Engineering, Electrical Engineering, Environmental Engineering, Geosensing Systems Engineering, Industrial Engineering, Materials Engineering, Mechanical Engineering, and Petroleum Engineering.

 Non-Thesis Master of Science Programs

 The MS degree may also be obtained through coursework only and is intended for students who elect not to write a thesis.
 This degree is available in Aerospace Engineering, Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer & Systems Engineering, Environmental Engineering, Geosensing Systems Engineering, Materials Engineering, Mechanical Engineering, Petroleum Engineering and Subsea Engineering.

 Masters of Engineering Programs

 Typically 36-hour programs that are courses only, the Masters of Engineering programs are offered as a non-thesis program for the working professional.
 It is not intended to be competitive with the Master of Science degree, which is specifically research oriented.
 Rather, the goal of this program is not only to permit earlier productive use of the young engineer's technical skills, but also to introduce the engineer to the broad concepts of systems, analysis, advanced process economics, and technical management.
-Degrees offered include the Master of Chemical Engineering (MChE), Masters of Electrical Engineering (MEE), Masters of Industrial Engineering (MIE), Masters of Industrial Engineering - Engineering Management (MIE/MGT), Master of Mechanical Engineering (MME), and Master of Petroleum Engineering (MPE).
+Degrees offered include the Master of Chemical Engineering (MChE), Masters of Industrial Engineering (MIE), Masters of Industrial Engineering - Engineering Management (MIE/MGT), Master of Mechanical Engineering (MME), and Master of Petroleum Engineering (MPE).